MJingv/gogogo/dic3.md

   tired and low energy
 - jigh ,a clinical psychologist,warn that spend too much time indoors or in areas with low level of natural light can navigate impact your physical and mental health
+- and it's important to know that inadequate explore to sunlight can even result an defecioncy of vitamin d which has been link to depression and other mental healthy issues
+- but don't worry ,there's always to combine this negative effects
+- you can try use the light thripy lamp that imitate natural sunlight ,this lamp produce bright light with blue wave lines that similar to the sunlight which can regular your body internal clock
+- interestingly,the study conducted in 2016 by miss and colics, found light therapy can even be helpful in training sleep disturbing season all summer's patient
+- so invest the light therapy lamp could a small move if you're looking for a nature way to improve your sleep and weak cycle
+- clatter
+- have your ever notice that your clatter living or workspace can leave you feel overwhelm and stressed out
+- study has shown too much clatter around can actually effect your mental healthy and cognitive functioning ,making it harder to focus and be productive
+-